afni/afni/doc/SphinxDocs/FATCAT/MakingROIs.rst

   * subtraction can be done before or after thresholding the input image (``-csf_skel *``, ``-wm_skel *``, ``-trim_off_wm``);
-  * an other map can itself be thresholded from the commandline (``-skel_thr *``);
+  * an other map can itself be thresholded from the command line (``-skel_thr *``);

 * eliminate blobs based on a volume threshold (``-volthr *``);